 After all, you know your mattress and what kind of sleep it delivers better than anyone.
 But you also use your mattress every night and have grown used to its flaws and defects.
-Lots of people are sleeping on worn-out mattresses that hurt (not help) their sleep simply because it feels familiar.
+Many people are sleeping on worn-out mattresses that actually hurt their sleep simply because it feels familiar.

-- Dips and Depressions – Your mattresses are supposed to provide a flat sleeping surface with even amounts of support.
-If there are obvious sections where the mattresses is sagging – most likely around pressure points in your shoulders and hips – it means your mattress no longer provides adequate support.
+Your mattresses are supposed to provide a flat sleeping surface with even amounts of support.
+If there are obvious sections where the mattresses is sagging, it means your mattress no longer provides adequate support.
+Sections like around pressure points in your shoulders and hips are often areas where sagging occurs.
 At best, this makes your mattresses less comfortable, and at worst it leaves you with pain in the morning.
 Either way, saggy mattresses need replacement.

-- A Permanent Outline – If you have a memory foam mattress, you’re familiar with how the impression of your body stays in the foam for a second or two after you get out of bed, then it springs back to flat.
-As the years go by, the foam takes longer to fill back in, and eventually you’re left with a permanent outline of your body in bed.
-This is a clear indicator that the memory foam is worn out, incapable of providing adequate support, and in need of replacement.
+If you have a memory foam mattress, you’re familiar with how the impression of your body stays in the foam.
+It usually lasts a second or two after you get out of bed, then it springs back to flat.
+As the years go by, the foam takes longer to fill back in.
+Eventually you’re left with a permanent outline of your body in bed.
+This is a clear indicator that the memory foam is worn out, incapable of providing adequate support.
+As a result, it’s time to replace.

-- Spinal Pain – No matter how old your mattress is, when it doesn’t provide enough spinal support it’s not worth holding on to.
+No matter how old your mattress is, when it doesn’t provide enough spinal support it’s not worth holding on to.
 If you sleep on your back or stomach, your spine should naturally form an S shape.
 If your spine is flattened or the S is elongated, the mattresses aren’t doing you any favors.
-Side sleepers should have a straight spine, but a worn-out mattresses can cause uncomfortable bending and flexing.
-Spinal pain starts as a morning annoyance, but it can quickly become a chronic condition, so it’s worth seeking out a new mattress ASAP.
+Furthermore, side sleepers should have a straight spine, but a worn-out mattresses can cause uncomfortable bending and flexing.
+Spinal pain starts as a morning annoyance, but it can quickly become a chronic condition.
+Therefore, it’s worth seeking out a new mattress ASAP.

-- Lumps and Bumps – Over years of use, the padding inside your mattress will begin to shift around no matter what kind of mattress you have.
-Lumps can start to form, meaning that padding that’s supposed to provide you with support has moved to other parts of the mattress.
-On top of that, trying to sleep on an uneven sleeping surface is annoying.
+Over years of use, the padding inside your mattress will begin to shift around no matter what kind of mattress you have.
+Lumps might form, meaning that padding that’s supposed to provide support has moved to other parts of the mattress.
+In addition, trying to sleep on an uneven sleeping surface is annoying.
 Investing in a new mattress gives you an optimal environment to get the sleep you need.

-- Allergy Flare-Ups – So far, we have mostly focused on how mattresses lose padding and support, but that’s not the only consequence of age.
+So far, we have mostly focused on how mattresses lose padding and support, but that’s not the only consequence of age.
+When asking how often should you buy a new mattress, allergies also play a role.
 Allergens like mold, mildew, and dust mites collect in the mattress too.
-Unless you’re diligent about cleaning the mattress (not just the sheets) those allergens could reach high enough concentrations to cause respiratory issues or other allergic flare-ups.
-Your bed is supposed to help you relax, not make you sick, so if your allergies are bothering you unexpectedly, consider a fresh mattress.
+Unless you’re diligent about cleaning the mattress and sheets, those allergens could cause respiratory issues or other allergic flare-ups.
+Your bed is supposed to help you relax, not make you sick.
+So if your allergies are bothering you unexpectedly, consider a fresh mattress.

-- Restless Nights – If you have trouble getting to sleep and staying asleep, your mattress is the first thing to investigate.
-Lots of factors affect your sleep, from your pillows to the temperature of the room, but none matter more than the mattress beneath you.
-Even if you can’t identify a specific problem, the fact that you’re consistently not sleeping well indicates that something is wrong with your current mattress.
+If you have trouble getting to sleep and staying asleep, your mattress is the first thing to investigate.
+Many factors affect your sleep, from your pillows to the temperature of the room.
+However, none matter more than the mattress beneath you.
+Even if you can’t identify a specific problem, poor sleep might indicate that something is wrong with your current mattress.
 For the sake of your health and wellbeing, start looking for a mattress that encourages you to sleep deeply.

-- Crowded Conditions – You can also outgrow a mattress.
-Perhaps you move into a bigger bedroom, start sharing your bed with a partner, or need a better sleeping surface because of pregnancy.
-Your sleep is too important to try and make do with a bed that no longer works for your sleeping arrangements.
+You can also outgrow a mattress.
+Perhaps you move into a bigger bedroom, start sharing your bed with a partner, or become pregnant.
+Your sleep is too important to deal with a bed that no longer works for your sleeping arrangements.
 The sooner you make an upgrade, the sooner you can sleep how you want.

-- Advancing Age – The best time to replace a mattress is before it’s absolutely necessary.
-If your mattress is 7-10 years old it may still perform perfectly, but statistics suggest it’s reaching the end of its lifespan.
-Instead of waiting until you start tossing and turning at night or waking up with aches and pains, begin looking at new mattresses – many of which offer features and amenities that were not available last time you went mattress shopping.
+The most clear cut answer to “how often should you buy a new mattress?” is usually every 8 years.
+The best time to replace a mattress is before it’s absolutely necessary.
+If your mattress is 7-10 years old it may still perform perfectly, but statistics suggest it’s reaching its end.
+Don’t wait until you start tossing and turning at night or waking up with aches and pains.
+Many new mattresses offer features and amenities that weren’t available last time you went mattress shopping.

 If the signs indicate it’s time for you to replace your mattress, rely on Sit ‘n Sleep to make the process easy.
-We have a massive and diverse mattress inventory, as well as in-store sleep experts who can help you find a mattress perfectly suited to your needs.
+We have a massive and diverse mattress inventory.
+Plus in-store sleep experts who can help you find a mattress perfectly suited to your needs.
+We’d love to answer any of your questions, especially “how often should you buy a new mattress?”
 Explore what we have to offer on our extensive website, or call us 800-908-0354.
-And when you’re ready to experience the comfort of a new mattress in person, visit one of our 38 superstores throughout Southern California.
+When you’re ready to experience the comfort of a new mattress in person, come visit us at your local Sit ‘n Sleep.